pypy/pypy/pypy/doc/cppyy.rst

 The class loader makes use of so-called rootmap files, which ``genreflex`` can produce.
-These files contain the list of available C++ classes and specify the library that needs to be loaded for their use.
+These files contain the list of available C++ classes and specify the library that needs to be loaded for their use (as an aside, this listing allows for a cross-check to see whether reflection info is generated for all classes that you expect).
 By convention, the rootmap files should be located next to the reflection info libraries, so that they can be found through the normal shared library search path.